Fully stretching the feet as they leave the floor is of utmost importance. There is no better way of strengthening the feet than battement tendu.

 Attitude, a pose that mimics a statue of Mercury, is difficult to achieve correctly.
 A good way to teach it is for the dancers to work in pairs.
 One performs the exercise and the other assists in getting the position correct.
-The working dancer should face the barre, raise one leg to arabesque, then bend the knee, stopping when the knee goes out to the side of the body.
-The partner should help to keep the knee aligned.
-The shoulders should remain square to the barre.

 Oregon Ballet Theater’s Coffee Break With the Ballet is a six-week series where every day at 3pm visitors to the OBT blog can take a break from their daily routine and learn fun little ballet tidbits.